purduewebdevclub/2017-Beginner-Gitbook/intro-js.md

 Basically, what this means is that functions can be constructed during execution, they can be passed around as variables or parameters to other functions and you can also return a function as the value of another function (what is referred to as currying).

+One such usecase is for `callbacks`. `Callback`s are so that JavaScript knows what to do when an event or action has finished. `Callback` functions can be passed to tell JavaScript what to do when an event is done, such as when the data has been received from a server.

 Confused?
 That's okay.
-If you wish to, you can read more about it [here](http://timmknight.github.io/2015/first-class-functions-javascript/)
+If you wish, you can read more about it [here](http://timmknight.github.io/2015/first-class-functions-javascript/)

 There are a lot of other reasons, but these will be introduced as the meetings move forward.